Crestview Attorneys for Fleeing or Eluding Law Enforcement

 When the Crestview police or the Okaloosa County Sheriff “blue-lights” your car, they expect you to pull over as soon as you can safely do so.
 If you don’t pull over fast enough for their liking, or if they claim that you were trying to flee from them, you will be charged with the felony offense of Fleeing or Attempting to Elude Law Enforcement.

-I understand that you are probably worried and scared about what is going to happen.
+We understand that you are probably worried and scared about what is going to happen.
 As you’re considering your options, let me offer a very valuable piece of advice:

 What does the State have to prove to convict me of Fleeing or Eluding Law Enforcement in Crestview?